Skip to main content

 • Arixtra (fondaparinux)

-Xarelto is an oral anticoagulant that is approved to treat atrial fibrillation.
-Unlike Eliquis, it can be used to reduce the risk of cardiovascular problems, heart attack, and stroke in people with coronary artery disease.
-It can also reduce the risk of heart problems, stroke, amputation, and decreased blood flow to the legs in people with peripheral artery disease.
+Xarelto is an oral anticoagulant that is approved to lower the risk of stroke and other blood clots in people with nonvalvular atrial fibrillation.
+Compared to Eliquis, Xarelto can be used for a broader range of indications.
+It can be used to reduce the risk of cardiovascular problems in people with coronary artery disease.
+It can also reduce the risk of severe clotting events in people with peripheral artery disease.

 Xarelto works as a factor Xa inhibitor that prevents the formation of blood clots.
 A study published in the Journal of the American Heart Association found that Xarelto has a higher risk of major bleeding side effects than Eliquis.
 Both anticoagulants are similarly effective, however, and Xarelto may be preferred over Eliquis due to its once-daily dosing.

-Savaysa has potent blood-thinning effects that make it an appropriate alternative to Eliquis for AFib patients.
-Like Eliquis, Savaysa works as a factor Xa inhibitor, but Savaysa only needs to be taken once daily instead of twice daily.
+Savaysa is another appropriate alternative to Eliquis for AFib patients.
+Like Eliquis, Savaysa works as a factor Xa inhibitor, but it is typically only taken once per day instead of twice per day.
 The most common side effects of Savaysa are bleeding, rash, anemia, and abnormal liver function tests.
 Savaysa is not recommended in people with moderate to severe liver problems.

 Warfarin is a vitamin K antagonist that blocks the liver from using vitamin K to make clotting factors.
-It is a drug that is generally cheap with predictable blood-thinning effects.
-Unlike the dose of newer blood thinners, the dose of warfarin may need to be adjusted based on international normalized ratio (INR) values through regular blood tests.
+It is available as a generic, which means it is generally cheaper than brand-name drugs.
+Unlike the dose of newer blood thinners, the dose of warfarin will depend on international normalized ratio (INR) values through regular blood tests.
 Warfarin is approved to prevent blood clots in atrial fibrillation and heart valve replacement.
-The dosage will vary based on response to treatment.

 Heparin is a blood thinner that prevents the formation of blood clots.
 It is typically administered via intravenous injection or infusion.
 It can also be given as a subcutaneous injection.
 There is no oral form of heparin, and it is usually administered in a hospital setting.